-If the decedent had life insurance, the death benefit will pass to the named beneficiary.
+If the decedent had life insurance, the death benefit would pass to the named beneficiary.
 If there is no named beneficiary, the death benefit will generally pass according to the terms of the decedent's will.
-Keep in mind, in addition to life insurance policies that the decedent may have owned, there may be group term life insurance through his or her employer or credit life insurance, most often seen as mortgage insurance.
+Keep in mind, in addition to life insurance policies that the decedent may have owned, there may be group term life insurance through their employer or credit life insurance, most often seen as mortgage insurance.